 Labelling regulations apply to a wide range of businesses, not just manufacturers of pre-packed foods.
 For example, butchers must declare the meat content of their burgers, steak pies and sausages etc., bakers must declare the presence of certain colourings present in their cakes, and fishmongers must clearly state the catch area of fish on sale.

-There is also a wealth of information and resources on allergens on the Food Standards Agency (Allergens) (Opens in a new window or downloads a file) website.
+There is also a wealth of information and resources on allergens on the Food Standards Agency website at Allergen guidance for food businesses (Opens in a new window or downloads a file)

 From 13 December 2016, most pre-packed foods will require to be labelled with a nutrition declaration.
 Before this date, foods which are already labelled with a nutrition declaration must use the format set out in Regulation (EC) No 1169/2011, also known as The Food Information for Consumers Regulations.